guigrpa/docx-templates/README.md

 ## Browser usage

 You can use docx-templates in the browser (yay!).
-Instead of providing docx-templates with the template's path, pass the template contents as a buffer.
-For example, get a File object with:
+Just as when using docx-templates in Node, you need to provide the template contents as a buffer-like object.
+For example, you can get a `File` object with:

 ```html
 <input type="file">